Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 The same proof applies for the other three pairs of alternate exterior angles.

 (Teorema de los ángulos conjugados internos)
-**Same side interior angles theorem**: Two parallel lines that are intersected by a transversal, have supplementary same side interior angles.
+**Same side interior angles theorem**: two parallel lines that are intersected by a transversal, have supplementary same side interior angles.

 > Proof of the same side interior angles theorem
 >